-- By 7AM daily:

-- All day services will have received signout from the night services. - Between 8AM-12PM: - Housestaff work with attendings doing discharges and attending to any acute issues.

-- After discharges and acute issues have been dealt with, teams will complete rounds on their patients which should include patient presentations (by housestaff and students), patient exams, plans/orders for the day, and teaching (preferably via the "Teaching Techniques that are Quick" document).

-- Between 12-1PM

-- All interns will attend Noon Didactic/Department Conference. -faculty will provide 1st-page support during this time. - All team residents will attend Noon Report/Department Conference.
+- By 7AM daily: - All day services will have received signout from the night services. - Between 8AM-12PM: - Housestaff work with attendings doing discharges and attending to any acute issues. - After discharges and acute issues have been dealt with, teams will complete rounds on their patients which should include patient presentations (by housestaff and students), patient exams, plans/orders for the day, and teaching (preferably via the "Teaching Techniques that are Quick" document). - Between 12-1PM - All interns will attend Noon Didactic/Department Conference. -faculty will provide 1st-page support during this time. - All team residents will attend Noon Report/Department Conference. - From 1PM onward: - Patient Care and Teach-The-Skill Session - Unless on call, floor team signout may occur at 4PM if work is complete on weekdays; on weekends, signout may occur at 2PM if work is complete (ICU services may have different signout/handoff times). - The Rotation X resident supervises signout weekdays and we encourage Level 1 faculty supervision of signout on Tuesday afternoons.

-- Between 1-4PM

-- Patient Care

-- Unless on call, floor team signout may occur at 4PM if work is complete on weekdays; on weekends, signout may occur at 2PM if work is complete (ICU services may have different signout/handoff times).

-- The Rotation X resident supervises signout weekdays and we encourage Level 1 faculty supervision of signout on Tuesday afternoons.

-- On-call team takes admissions until 7PM and may sign out anytime after 7PM when work is complete.
+- On-call team takes admissions until 7PM and may sign out any time after 7PM when work is complete.